 Johnston in Edgefield County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Johnston Civil War Monument (a few steps from this marker); Johnston Presbyterian Church (about 500 feet away, measured in a direct line); William Johnston (approx. 0.2 miles away); Johnston (approx. 0.2 miles away); Edwards Building (approx. ľ mile away); Lott's Tavern & Post Office (approx. 1.2 miles away); Spann Methodist Church / Captain Clinton Ward (approx. 4.7 miles away); William Barret Travis (approx. 5.6 miles away).
+At least 10 other markers are within 7 miles of this marker, measured William Johnston (within shouting distance of this marker); Edwards Building (within shouting distance of this marker); Johnston Schools / Johnston Educators (approx. 0.2 miles away); Johnston Civil War Monument (approx. 0.2 miles away); Johnston Presbyterian Church (approx. ¼ mile away); Lott's Tavern & Post Office (approx. 1.2 miles away); Spann Methodist Church / Captain Clinton Ward (approx. 4.6 miles away); William Barret Travis (approx. 5.8 miles away); Old Simkins Cemetery (approx. 6 miles away); Benjamin R. Tillman House (approx. 6.4 miles away).
 Touch for a list and map of all markers in Johnston.

 Also see . . .

 1. Johnston Historic District.
 The Johnston Historic District is composed of 146 properties within and adjacent to the town of Johnston.
 (Submitted on October 10, 2008, by Brian Scott of Anderson, South Carolina.)

 2. Charlotte, Columbia, & Augusta Railroad.
 In 1869 the Charlotte and South Carolina Railroad and the Columbia and Augusta Railroad merged to form the Charlotte, Columbia and Augusta Railroad.
 (Submitted on October 10, 2008, by Brian Scott of Anderson, South Carolina.)

 3. Johnston, South Carolina.
 Johnston is a town in Edgefield County, South Carolina, United States.
 (Submitted on October 10, 2008, by Brian Scott of Anderson, South Carolina.)